Skip to content

 Characteristics of Recessive Phenotypes

-• Gene R is correlated with the 'rusty' phenotype.
-A budding yeast that is homozygous recessive for Gene R colonies develop a reddish-brown pigmentation, reminiscent of rusted metal.
+• Gene E is correlated with the 'elephant' phenotype.
+A budding yeast that is homozygous recessive for Gene E cells absorb excessive amounts of liquid, resulting in giant, swollen cells.

 Set # Tetrad Genotypes Progeny